Important changes coming in future releases of Microsoft Dynamics 365

 If you have turned on legacy form rendering, please turn it off and test your scripts.
 During testing, if you see breaking changes in forms that use:

-The supported client API objects and methods documented in MSDN: Client-side programming reference, report this to CRM technical support.
+The supported client API objects and methods documented in MSDN: Client-side programming reference, report this to Dynamics 365 technical support.

 Unsupported form objects or methods, remove these customizations or find a different way to achieve the results you want.

-Future releases of Microsoft Dynamics CRM applications and features, such as CRM for Outlook, export to Excel, and mail merge, will no longer be supported for use when you run them using Microsoft Office 2010, which includes Microsoft Office Outlook 2010.
+Future releases of Microsoft Dynamics 365 applications and features, such as Dynamics 365 for Outlook, export to Excel, and mail merge, will no longer be supported for use when you run them using Microsoft Office 2010, which includes Microsoft Office Outlook 2010.
 To prepare for this change, we strongly recommend that you upgrade to a later version of Microsoft Office.
 More information: Microsoft Office

 © 2016 Microsoft.
 All rights reserved.
 Copyright